Do you know who to trust when it comes to financial advice? There’s a lot of confusion out there, so let’s jump right in and clear things up.

 - An advisor must avoid conflicts of interest.
 As a fiduciary, an advisor must disclose any conflicts of interest or potential conflicts of interest.

 You might hear Advisors say they act in your best interest but they aren’t quite fiduciaries.
 That’s where the Suitability Standard comes in.

 There’s a lot to unpack here, but the main difference you’ll come across between a true fiduciary and an advisor that’s following suitability standards is how they guide their client’s decision making.

 A fiduciary advisor will go through an in-depth process to determine their client’s true best interest before giving guidance.
 After the recommendation is given, there will be additional discussion to make sure there’s no misunderstanding on the guidance and reason behind it.

-On the flip side, an advisor that’s following the suitability standard is not required to have the same level of discussion.
-Once the guidance is given to (the best of the advisors knowledge of what’s correct), the conversation can end.
+On the flip side, an advisor who is following the suitability standard is not required to have the same level of discussion.
+Once guidance is given to (the best of the advisors knowledge of what’s correct), the conversation can end.
 The suitability standard only calls for “fair dealing and best execution” which means the advisor is required to:

 - Execute guidance promptly and at the most favorable terms available, determined through "reasonable diligence"

 - Charge prices reasonably related to the prevailing market

 In addition, the need to disclose potential conflicts of interest is not as strict a requirement as it is with a fiduciary.

 More on Suitability here on Investopedia, if you want to get deeper on this topic.